About medical cannabis

-If you do not have a referral letter, you will be asked to complete the questionnaire and return it to us along with a 10-year medical summary, the results of any recent blood tests and any letters from specialists overseeing your care.
+If you do not have a referral letter, you will be asked to complete a simple questionnaire and return it to us along with a 10-year medical summary, the results of any recent blood tests and any letters from specialists currently overseeing your care.
 Patients can obtain this information from their GP and specialists.

 We will then contact you to discuss an appointment with our GP.

 Treatments and prescriptions

 This will vary depending on the specific prescription – some may be delivered the next day while other prescriptions could take up to 28 days.